samarthmistry/hello-world/README.md

 Howdy!

 Finally, I'm here on Github.
-During my journey as a graduate student in Operations Research at Texas A&M, I have worked on quite a few projects; but without a proper version control system.
-Git will help me make my workflow more efficient.
-Github will act as a showcase for these projects.
+During my journey as a graduate student in Operations Research at Texas A&M, I have worked on various projects; but without a proper version control system.
+Git will help me make my workflow more efficient and Github will act as a showcase for these projects.

-Cheers.
+Thanks and Gig'Em! 👍